- Centre for Technology Innovation and Engagement

 As a researcher on the COINS project, understanding the implications of emerging technologies (ie IoT) for an established firm, especially in terms of the company’s internal strategies and organisational structures, is one of my greatest interests.
 The project allows me to closely investigate how Ericsson, a multinational telecommunication company, organises itself to pursue new opportunities enabled by IoT.
 As a connectivity provider, Ericsson sees IoT as a future direction to grow.
 However, IoT represents a fundamentally different way of doing business for Ericsson.
 For example, IoT prompts the firm to shift its existing business model from product-focus (ie selling hardware and software) to service-focus (ie selling solutions which charge by usage) and engage with those beyond its traditional customers.

-Read more about Fathiro’s PhD project here.
+Read more about Fathiro’s PhD project here (straight to download link).

 Separating the new from the old?

 Organising emerging technologies within businesses requires substantially different ways of working.
 Research suggests an effective was of organising is to separate future-oriented activities from the old business, by establishing a stand-alone unit.
 With such an approach, one part of the organisation can adapt to new ways of working without being contaminated by the legacy of existing business processes; while the other part can continue to drive the core business in a more conventional way.
 However, this approach might be questionable in the context of IoT technology, which comes with a tremendous variety of potential future applications.
 The development of IoT-related technologies requires resources and expertise from numerous areas/units within a firm, as well as from external organisations.
 It is therefore nearly impossible for the firm to ‘isolate’ IoT-related activities to just one part of the organisation.